 Important bottom line: Whether you like your job or not – or plan to retire early or not, the instant that financial independence is achieved, your life changes.
 Your ability to quit your job and do something else becomes simple.
 Layoffs become meaningless.
 Your confidence to try new things and exert yourself almost becomes automatic.

-While not retired quite yet, the minute that my wife and I became financially independent earlier in the year, my work life suddenly changed, and it became epically better.
+The minute that my wife and I became financially independent in 2015, my work life suddenly changed, and it became epically better.